 News and Events

-This summer students from all across the U.S. visited KGI for the ASCB-KGI Biotech course.
-The two week summer intensive program is designed for advanced graduate students and postdocs to learn about what it takes to be successful in industry and how to navigate a successful career outside of academia.
+Students from across the US visited KGI to attend the week-long ASCB-KGI Biotech Course, held from Monday, July 11-16.
+The summer intensive program is designed for advanced graduate students and postdocs who want to learn about what it takes to be successful in industry and how to navigate a successful career outside of academia.

 Keck Graduate Institute is proud to have collaborated with The University of California, Riverside (UCR) on a recently awarded five-year, $1 million grant from the National Science Foundation to provide scholarships, academic support, research experience and internships for a small group of sophomores majoring in science.

 The Department of Defense has recently approved funding for Dr. Animesh Ray's research proposal titled "A novel approach to understand and prevent the evolution of drug resistant lung cancer cells: A feasibility study."

 June 10, 2016

 Since graduating from KGI's PhD program in 2016, Ryan McComb has been working in a prestigious postdoctoral position at Stanford University.

 KGI and Biocon Academy have developed a new program, the KGI Biocon Certificate Program in Bioscience Management for entry-level managers from functions such as R&D, regulatory affairs, quality control, and production.